PeerDiego/silent-test-script/sccm/readme.md

 > [!NOTE]
 > Customers should use the Package/Program delivery model instead of Applications due to the silent runner script not providing detection methods.

-> [!IMPORTANT]
-> Unlike most Package/Program deployments, the silent test script should be run under the __USER context__, not the SYSTEM context.

 ## Creating the [Configuration Manager package](https://learn.microsoft.com/mem/configmgr/apps/deploy-use/packages-and-programs) for Silent Runner

 ### 1. Launch the Configuration Manager console and navigate to __Software Library__ pane, then to __Application Management__.
 You will then select __Packages__